M6Securities/manius-market/README.md

   username: # username
   password: # password

-# FOR TESTING ONLY
+# FOR TESTING AND DEV ONLY
-# Stripe information to use for running tests
+# Stripe information to use for generating factories
 stripe:
   publishable_key: # key
   secret_key: # key